-- 113 Drawing I (AR) Drawing is a perceptual experience based on working from still life, the human form and other sources approached from a specific skill-based emphasis.
+113 Drawing I (AR) Drawing is a perceptual experience based on working from still life, the human form and other sources approached from a specific skill-based emphasis.
 Familiarity with a variety of drawing media is stressed as well as the techniques relating to composition and concept.
 Coursework is structured around a sequence of problems concerned with developing an understanding of form, structure, value, shape, line, edge and color using various media.
 Additional emphasis will be given to understanding the historical significance of drawing, developing a critical language about drawing and gaining insight into the various ways artists use this medium to achieve their conceptual goals.
-Offered each semester. - 130 Painting I (AR) Introduction to painting processes and concepts.
+Offered each semester.

+130 Painting I (AR) Introduction to painting processes and concepts.
 Explores painting as a medium of aesthetic expression and develops an awareness of selected historical and contemporary modes of painting.
 Critiques, group discussions, research and information gathering assignments, lectures, and demonstrations, complement studio work.
-Offered each semester. - 135 Printmaking I (AR) Introduction to printmaking processes and concepts.
+Offered each semester.

+135 Printmaking I (AR) Introduction to printmaking processes and concepts.
 Explores printmaking as a medium of aesthetic expression and develops an awareness of selected historical and contemporary modes of printmaking.
 Critiques, group discussions, research and information gathering assignments, lectures, and demonstrations complement studio work.
+Offered occasionally.

-Offered occasionally. - 140 Photography I (AR) Introduction to black and white processes and concepts.
+140 Photography I (AR) Introduction to black and white processes and concepts.
 Explores photography as a medium of aesthetic expression and awareness of both historic and contemporary trends in photography.
 Beyond collecting photographic images and studio work, students engage in group discussions and a series of critiques.
 Slide lectures, demonstrations of studio processes and research assignments complement studio work.
 Offered occasionally.
+Drawing II A consideration of problems in perceptual and conceptual drawing.
+The aim is to further the understanding of drawing as an intermediary step which leads toward a completed work of art, and as a distinct art form having its own aesthetic qualities and being fully capable of producing an art object.
+Prerequisite: ART 113.
+Offered each semester.